karmada-io/website/docs/reference/components/karmada-webhook.md

       --enable-pprof                                 Enable profiling via web interface host:port/debug/pprof/.
       --health-probe-bind-address string             The TCP address that the controller should bind to for serving health probes(e.g. 127.0.0.1:8000, :8000) (default ":8000")
   -h, --help                                         help for karmada-webhook
-      --kube-api-burst int                           Burst to use while talking with karmada-apiserver.
-Doesn't cover events and node heartbeat apis which rate limiting is controlled by a different set of flags. (default 60)
-      --kube-api-qps float32                         QPS to use while talking with karmada-apiserver.
-Doesn't cover events and node heartbeat apis which rate limiting is controlled by a different set of flags. (default 40)
-      --kubeconfig string                            Path to karmada control plane kubeconfig file.
+      --kube-api-burst int                           Burst to use while talking with karmada-apiserver. (default 60) --kube-api-qps float32                         QPS to use while talking with karmada-apiserver. (default 40) --kubeconfig string                            Path to karmada control plane kubeconfig file.
       --log_backtrace_at traceLocation               when logging hits line file:N, emit a stack trace (default :0) --log_dir string                               If non-empty, write log files in this directory (no effect when -logtostderr=true)